infinyon/flv-client-rust/README.md

 # Rust Demo Apps

-Sample application that use Fluvio data streaming for real-time data transfer.
+Sample APIs and Applications for Fluvio data streaming platform.

 ## Table of Contents